-Prerequisite: Admission to the Associate Degree Nursing Program Corequisite: NURS 103
+4 hours lecture - 15 hours laboratory Prerequisite: Admission to the Associate Degree Nursing Program Corequisite: NURS 103 Note: Graded only

 Theoretical concepts of nursing fundamentals and basic medical-surgical nursing.
 Concepts related to delegation, resource, and time management are introduced.
 Students apply therapeutic communication techniques when utilizing the nursing process, critical thinking, and evidence based interventions in the care of clients in the clinical setting.
 Students provide care to chronic stable medical-surgical adult clients with expected or predictable outcomes.